CharlesTheGreat77/BADUSB/README.md

 <!-- Prerequisites -->
 ### Prerequisites 🚬
 This project (and the Flipper Zero as a whole) uses *Ducky Script version 1*.
 Additionally, most payloads are tested in a *Windows 10* environment.
-Further testing will be need on *Windows 11* environment security standards.
+Further testing will be needed on *Windows 11* environment security standards.

 <!-- Getting Started -->
 ## Getting Started 🧰